Dogs communicate with body language and energy

 Here are some pictures of Miki using calming signals.
 Dogs’ body language varies a bit between different breeds and different type of dogs (for example spitz type dogs vs. those that have floppy ears) but the calming signals are quite uniform.

-Dogs usually lick their lips when you offer them some food or a tasty treat.
-They also lick their lips after they have finished their meal to clean up.
+Dogs also lick their lips when you offer them food or a tasty treat and after they have finished their meal to clean up.
 That is not a calming signal.
-When dogs lick their lips when it comes to food their mouth is usually open and the licking gestures are hard to miss.
-The licks are quite imposing and slow.
+When dogs lick their lips when it comes to food, their mouth is usually open and the licking gestures are quite imposing and slow.

-In these two pictures you can see Miki waiting for a tasty treat and you can clearly see the difference between this food-related licking and the calming signal.
+In these two pictures below you can see Miki waiting for a tasty treat and you can clearly see the difference between this food-related licking and the calming signal.
 He also looks happy and relaxed:

 This gesture might be imposing as a dog might hang his paw in the air.
 It can also be very subtle gesture when one paw is slightly lifted but the toes may still touch the ground.

 Here a person entered in Miki’s personal space and you can see a subtle (and fast) paw lift here.